appium/appium/packages/appium/docs/en/cli/args.md

 hide:
   - toc

-title: Server CLI Args
+title: Server Command-Line Arguments
 ---

 To start the Appium server, you may either run `appium` or `appium server`.
 The `server` subcommand is considered to be the default, so if you omit it, Appium will interpret this as your request to run the Appium server.
-(You could run different subcommands, like `appium driver` or `appium plugin`: see the [Extensions CLI](./extensions.md) for more info).

-The invocation of `appium` (or `appium server`) takes a number of arguments, which are detailed below.
+The invocation of `appium` (or `appium server`) can take a number of arguments, which are detailed below.

 !!! note